-A2/A2 regenerative organic milk is a good starting point for your baby and as you read more, you’ll see it can provide health benefits for the whole family.
+Regenerative organic A2 milk is a good starting point for your baby and as you read more, you’ll see it can provide health benefits for the whole family.

-Don’t be scared by the long name, regenerative organic is a technical way of describing farming, which produces the kinds of foods our great grandparents enjoyed.
+Don’t be scared by the long name, organic regenerative A2 milk is a technical way of describing milk as many of our great grandparents enjoyed it.
 When it comes to feeding your family, particularly infants, you want all the details, so let’s unpack what each of these terms means.

 This means the farmer must follow USDA organic standards or better including no antibiotics, hormones, gmo’s, toxic fertilizers, synthetic pesticides etc. As well as other considerations like animal welfare and taking a preventative approach to health of pastures and animals.

 Regenerative dairy includes milk and milk products that come from cows feasting on pastures that are nurtured to ensure high nutrient density year after year.
-The soil is quite literally continuously regenerated through grazing, composting and no-till farming.
-From the ground up, regenerative farming moves carbon out of the atmosphere and back into the Earth’s soil by improving soil health, which grows the green plants that use (sequester) the carbon dioxide.
-The cycle of green grass grown and grazed is what helps reduce the atmospheric carbon load and helps reverse climate change.
-Soil, pasture and animals are cared for with the long term impact on the Earth in mind.
+The soil is quite literally continuously regenerated through grazing, composting and seed planting.
+Pastures and animals are cared for with the long term impact of the land in mind.

-The Health Benefits of A2/A2 Regenerative Organic Milk
+The Health Benefits of Organic Regenerative A2 Milk

-Regenerative Organic Milk is Higher in Healthy Fats
+Organic A2 Milk is Higher in Healthy Fats

-Cows that are 100% grass-fed also have lower amounts of inflammatory omega 6 fats in their milk.
+Cows that are 100% pasture raised also have lower amounts of inflammatory omega 6 fats in their milk.
 Populations around the world with good health consume a diet where they get 4g or less of omega 6 fatty acids for every 1g of omega 3 fats.
 This is known as the omega 6:omega 3 ratio.
-For reference, the Standard American Diet has a typical ratio of 25:1, a far cry from the 4:1 ratio of healthy populations.
-Milk from grass-fed cows has a ratio of 1:1 and milk from conventional cows has a ratio of more than 5:1 (*).
+For reference the Standard American Diet has a typical ratio of 25:1, a far cry from the 4:1 ratio of healthy populations.
+Milk from grass fed cows has a ratio of 1:1 and milk from conventional cows has a ratio of more than 5:1 (*).